 Reading have been criticised for seeking to appoint a full-time postgraduate performance analyst who will not be paid or receive expenses.

-will have to work unsociable hours but will be able to attend games.
+The successful candidate will have to work unsociable hours but will be able to attend games.

 Gus Baker from Intern Aware, which campaigns for paid internships, said the position was "unfair" and added: "This damages the image of the club."